-Both burial and cremation are common in The Netherlands.
-Most funeral homes have refrigerated morgues.
+Both burial and cremation are common in the Netherlands.
+Hospitals and most funeral homes have refrigerated morgues.
 Police stations and hospitals usually have local funeral home contacts available for families of deceased individuals.

-The Netherlands is a small country and transportation between the different locations is usually facilitated by vehicular transport.
+The Netherlands is a small country and transportation between the different locations is usually facilitated by automotive transport.

 Autopsies are generally only performed when death is not due to natural causes.
 In cases where death is due to an infectious disease, the Ministry of Health will determine how the remains may be disposed.

 International Airport Schiphol is the Netherlands’ main international airport, located 20 minutes southwest of Amsterdam, in the municipality of Haarlemmermeer.
 The airport is the primary European gateway for major airlines to the United States, such as KLM, British Airways, Delta and United.
 It also is the world’s 5th busiest by international passenger traffic and the 17th largest for cargo tonnage.